smruti-hustles/Car-Sales-Data/README.md

 ## Data Source

-The car sales data used in this project is sourced from the provided `cars-sales-data.xlsx` file.
+The car sales data used in this project is sourced from the provided `Cars Sales Date.xlsx` file which is provided.
 The dataset contains information about car sales, including sales amount, region, model, date, and other relevant attributes.

 ## Contributions